το άνευ κλίσι Ελληνικό: Adverbs & Prepositions

-Adverbs and prepositions were invariable in ancient Greek.
-The prepositions, therefore, come across almost entirely into ΤΑΚΕ with no change.
-There is, however, a difference in their use between ancient Greek and ΤΑΚΕ, namely in in the ancient language prepositions could, and often did, change meaning according the case they governed.
+Prepositions were invariable in ancient Greek and, therefore, come across almost entirely into ΤΑΚΕ with no change.
+There is, however, a difference in their use between ancient Greek and ΤΑΚΕ, namely in the ancient language prepositions could, and often did, change meaning according the case they governed.
 This is not possible in ΤΑΚΕ where nouns are invariable.

 There are three prepositions and one postposition not used in ΤΑΚΕ, namely: